The Restructuring Review: Greece

 Dias Aquaculture SA and Selonda

 The restructuring of Dias Aquaculture (Dias) was one of the first that occurred in the fish farm industry.
-Dias applied for a pre-pack deal, which included a transfer of Dias' business to Selonda Aquaculture SA.
+Dias applied for a pre-pack deal, which included a transfer of Dias's business to Selonda Aquaculture SA.
 In particular, Dias contributed in kind its total assets, amounting to €69 million, and part of its liabilities, amounting to €29.6 million, to Selonda's share capital.
-A part of Dias' liabilities, which constituted 81.95 per cent of its total liabilities would not be contributed to Selonda; instead, it remained within Dias's financial statements and was covered with the acquisition of 41,261,980 shares issued by Selonda, in accordance with its share capital increase of €12.4 million.
+A part of Dias's liabilities, which constituted 81.95 per cent of its total liabilities, was not contributed to Selonda; instead, it remained within Dias's financial statements and was covered with the acquisition of 41,261,980 shares issued by Selonda, in accordance with its share capital increase of €12.4 million.
 The newly issued shares were subsequently transferred by Dias to its creditors, on a pro rata basis, for their satisfaction.
 It should be noted that Selonda itself had also applied for a restructuring plan, which resulted in a haircut of its debts held by the banks, amounting to €50 million.
 Selonda is now managed and operated by a new management appointed by the participating banks, which is seeking an interested investor to buy out Selonda.

 ii Restructuring techniques used

 As normal methods of restructuring are not enough to save distressed companies in the Greek crisis environment, debtors and their creditors are led to more complicated solutions, depending on the nature and size of their business.
-In particular, large companies that were listed in the Athens Stock Exchange preferred to go private, through acquisition by an interested investor.
-A greater percentage of medium-sized companies resorted to techniques such as debt-to-equity conversion and debt-forgiveness agreements.
+In particular, large companies that were listed on the Athens Stock Exchange preferred to go private, through acquisition by an interested investor.
+A greater percentage of medium-sized companies resorted to techniques such as debt-to-equity conversion and debt forgiveness agreements.
 In such cases, the banks, which usually hold the largest percentage of their debts, take over their management, proceed with drastic restructuring measures and then search for an interested buyer.
 Restructured companies – especially those with increased exports – are able to obtain new working capital financing.
 More advanced tools, such as a debt push-up, or even the creation of new group structures with lower debt levels or the consolidation of existing players in each sector, are also used to rescue viable businesses and recover part of the existing debt.

 iii Distressed industries and market trends